jkillingsworth/jkillingsworth.com/README.md

 ## Toolchain

 The build the site, you'll need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.
-Optionally, you may need to install some additional tools if you want to recreate the [LaTeX](https://www.latex-project.org/) output or compile the source code used to generate the charts and data that appear in some of the blog posts.
+Several additional packages are also required.
+The following instructions are designed for installing the required toolchain on a 64-bit Windows system.
+These tools are available on other platforms as well.

 #### Installation

-The following instructions are designed for installing the required toolchain on a Windows system.
-However, all of these tools are all available on most Unix-like platforms as well.

 1. Download and run the [MSYS2](https://www.msys2.org/) installer.
 Follow the installation instructions documented on the website.
 Make sure you update all the core system packages before proceeding: